ALRW/dayAsADev/tasks/task6.md

 Task 6
 ======

-So first things first lets create the content that we are going to use.
+So first things first, let's create the content that we are going to use.
 Underneath the `<div class="prototype hidden">...</div>` add the following:

 ```html
 <div class="contact hidden">